CJI - New Hampshire Revises Rules of Civil Procedure

 When disputes arise in any of these areas, litigants can request resolution from a myriad of civil justice system actors including state or federal courts, state and federal administrative agencies, or private dispute resolution forums.

-To help state courts manage civil cases effectively in this complex environment, the NCSC provides research on civil litigation trends and technical assistance on emerging issues such as complex litigation and mass tort management, medical malpractice, small claims management, and the admissibility of expert evidence.
+To help state courts manage civil cases effectively in this complex environment, the NCSC provides research on civil litigation trends and technical assistance on emerging issues including efforts to improve the civil justice system through implementation of recommendations of the CCJ Civil Justice Improvements Committee, which were endorsed by the Conference of Chief Justices and the Conference of State Court Administrators in July 2016.

 The NCSC has extensive knowledge and experience helping courts to: